Kinetic modeling of knowledge and wealth dynamics in national and global markets: The Boltzmann model for international markets with individual transfer

 where the functions $\lambda_i(x)$, $\lambda_b^i(x)$, and $\beta_i(v)$ may differ across subgroups, reflecting population-specific learning and adaptation mechanisms.
 The stochastic perturbations $\kappa_i$ satisfy $\langle\kappa_i\rangle=0$ and $\langle\kappa_i^2\rangle=\delta_i^2$, for $i=1,..,n$.
 Similarly, the wealth update is defined as

 where the exchange structure parallels the national trade model, but the functions $\psi_i(x)$ and $\phi_i(x)$ may vary across countries.
 The random variables $\eta_{ik}$ and $\mu_{ik}$ depend on the interacting populations; indeed, unexpected fluctuations in the market could be strongly influenced by the main features of interacting countries (for instance, trade between a rich and a poor country could be very risky for the poor one).
 We assume that $\langle\mu_{ik}\rangle=0$, $\langle\mu^2_{ik}\rangle=\sigma^2_{ik}$ and $\langle\eta_{ki}\rangle=\bar{\eta}$, $\langle\eta^2_{ki}\rangle=\omega^2_{ik}$, for $i,k=1,..,n$.
+Notice that we have modeled the interactions at a microscopic level only, while different approaches for a description of behavioral economy for a multi-population system take into account also {\it micro-macro} interactions, namely the effects on single individuals due to each country as a whole.\cite{bellomo2020swarms,Ko2023collective} In our model the action of the countries may be considered included in the external source of knowledge (background) and in random variables.

 Assuming that the microscopic rule \eqref{micro_know_inter} governs the evolution of knowledge for an agent $\z$ belonging to the $i$-th population, and that the binary international trade rule \eqref{micro_wealth_inter} describes the wealth exchange between agents $\z$ and $\z_*$ from populations $i$ and $k$, respectively, the joint dynamics of wealth and knowledge for agents in population $i$ can be represented by the density function $f=f(t,\z)$.
 Precisely, $f(t,x,v,i)dxdv$ denotes the proportion of agents with label $i\in\mathcal{I}_n$ whose microscopic state lies between $x$ and $x+dx$ and $v$ and $v+dv$ at time $t$.
 Since $i$ is a discrete variable, we may represent $f$ as in Ref.~\cite{bisi2024kinetic}, namely

 where $f_i=f_i(t,x,v)\ge0$ is the distribution function of the microscopic state $(x,v)$ for the agents with label $i$.
 Because both the interactions and the label-switching dynamics preserve the total mass of the system, we may assume that $f=f(t,\z)$ is a probability distribution, i.e.,